Get Legal and Tax Updates for Portugal?

 6. Tax and Residency Implications

-The ripple effects of an unregistered divorce extend to many areas of life in Portugal:
+The effects of an unregistered divorce spread to many areas of life in Portugal:

 • Tax Filing Status: Portuguese tax authorities need your correct marital status for proper tax assessment